 Your feet and ankles are made of complex components that are susceptible to both injury and medical conditions, which can impact your ability to move about freely.
 These issues often result in pain.
-When you experience foot and ankle pain, it’s time to visit the team at Spine Institute of North America to discover the cause.
+When you experience foot and ankle pain, it’s time to visit the team at Metropolitan Pain and Spine Institute to discover the cause.

 What Is Foot and Ankle Pain?

 The foot is what anchors us to the earth, offering stability combined with mechanical complexity.
 Along with the ankle, our feet are the foundation of our body, acting as shock absorbers and engines that propel us forward.
 These parts are made up of hundreds of components that keep us moving, including 26 small bones, 33 separate joints, more than 100 tendons, muscles and ligaments and our entire network of nerves and blood vessels.

 If anything goes wrong with these many different parts, painful sensations can arise.
 Tons of injuries and medical conditions can impact our feet and ankles, thus causing chronic pain.

 We see many conditions that can affect both the feet and ankles.
 However, others target one particular body part.
 Depending on the location of your foot or ankle pain and the related symptoms, there could be many different causes, such as:

 Arthritis: There are hundreds of different kinds of arthritis, but some of the most common associated with foot and ankle pain are osteoarthritis, rheumatoid arthritis and gout.